-In order to assess the economic impacts of the key proposed changes to the long-term capital gains tax in the STEP Act, REMI uses a national, 160-industry PI+ v2.5 model of the United States.
+In order to assess the economic impacts of the key proposed changes to the long-term capital gains tax in the STEP Act, REMI uses a national, 160-industry PI+ v2.5 model of the United States broken out specifically for state-level analysis.
 PI+ is a sophisticated dynamic regional macroeconomic and demographic policy model that simulates the year-by-year effects of public policy initiatives, and is widely used by national, state, and local entities, legislatures, universities, and many other organizations and experts across the country.
-More detailed information is available about the model in the Appendix.
+More detailed information is available about the model in Appendix I.

-The analysis covers the 10-year period from 2021 - 2030.
+This analysis of California covers the 10-year period from 2021 - 2030.
 REMI considers the direct impacts of repealing the step-up in basis at death, making death a tax realization event, and increasing the tax liability of trusts on households, small businesses, and farms.
-The analysis also incorporates the direct impact of the federal government spending the additional revenue generated by the tax changes.
+The analysis also incorporates the direct impact of the federal government spending additional revenue generated by the tax changes.
 We examine these impacts under a top combined capital gains tax rate (hereafter, "top tax rate") of 43.4%, which adds together the Administration's proposed 39.6% top capital gains tax rate and the existing 3.8% NIIT.